Searching for details:

 Soviet nuclear warheads and bombs delivered to Cuba:

-Soviet military personnel and assets delivered to Cuba (72):
+Soviet military personnel and assets deployed to Cuba (72):

 *US government believed that as many as 42 medium-range (R-12) missiles were brought to Cuba and as many as six more were en-route to provide a pair of missiles for each of 24 available launch pads.
 A total of 64 missiles were expected to be deployed on the island.
 (591)